 - Avoiding high consumption of finishing materials: Excessive use of materials is not only costly but can also affect the quality of the finish.
 Further details are available here.

 - Controlling the working environment: Temperature and humidity play a crucial role in the quality of the finish.
-Make sure the working environment is well ventilated and the temperature is optimal.
-Also make sure that the areas where finishing materials are applied and dried are as dust-free as possible.
+Ensure that the working environment is well ventilated and that the temperature is optimal.
+Also ensure that the areas where the finishing materials are applied and dried are as dust-free as possible.

-- Using the right equipment: The quality of the application equipment, such as the spray gun, directly influences the finish.
-It is important to use the right nozzles and equipment for the type of paint and finish desired.
-Also important are air pressure and water and oil filters for the compressed air coming from the compressor.
+- Using the right equipment: The quality of application equipment such as the spray gun directly influences the finish.
+It is important to use nozzles and equipment appropriate for the type of paint and finish desired.
+Air pressure and water and oil filters for the compressed air coming from the compressor are also important.

-Finally, finishing, painting MDF with lacquers and polyurethane paints is an excellent way to achieve durable and aesthetically pleasing furniture for kitchens, bathrooms and other spaces exposed to moisture and steam.
-By following the correct preparation and application steps, outstanding results can be achieved that last for years.
+To conclude, finishing, painting MDF with polyurethane varnishes and paints is an excellent way to achieve durable and aesthetically pleasing furniture for kitchens, bathrooms and other spaces exposed to moisture and steam.
+Following the correct preparation and application steps can achieve outstanding results that last for years.
 Watch the following video to see step-by-step MDF painting technology and many other details needed to achieve a quality result.

 Add comment